Redgate Monitor 14

 Redgate Monitor implements Microsoft's Data Protection mechanism.
 To use this you'll need to provide a shared network location that is accessible to all web servers behind the load balancer.

-Edit the appsettings.json file in %ProgramData%\Red Gate\SQL Monitor and enter a new section named "deploymentSettings" with an element named "dataProtectionKeyLocation" that contains the UNC path to the shared network location you want to use.
+Edit the appsettings.json file in %ProgramData%\Red Gate\Redgate Monitor and enter a new section named "deploymentSettings" with an element named "dataProtectionKeyLocation" that contains the UNC path to the shared network location you want to use.

 The storage location configured with Data Protection should have its access limited to the app itself, similar to the way you would protect configuration files.
 For more information check Microsoft's documentation.